Granby Veterinary Clinic

 Granby Veterinary Clinic welcomes you!

 Our Tradition is Excellence Listening to people, Caring for animals Welcome to Granby Veterinary Clinic.
 We provide compassionate healthcare services to animals in Granby and the surrounding areas.
-Dr. Susan Tasillo has offered a wide variety of preventive, medical, surgical and dental services for our patients since 2005.
-Currently, Dr. Sue is contemplating retirement but has been unable to find someone to take over.
-She has limited clinic hours to Mondays, Tuesdays and Thursdays in order to continue to serve local residents.
-Large animal outcalls and new client appointments are limited.
-Granby Veterinary Clinic is equipped to provide great care for your pet.
+Dr. Susan Tasillo offers a wide variety of preventive, medical, surgical and dental services for our patients.
+Granby Veterinary Clinic is equipped to provide the highest standard of care for your pet.
 Starting with routine preventive care for new additions, we're here to help your family to enjoy many years with your four-footed friends!
 When accidents or illness occurs, we have in-house laboratory testing for accurate diagnoses.
 We also offer x-rays, anesthesia, surgery and periodontal care.

 Please browse our website to learn more about our animal clinic and the services we provide for companion animals in Granby and the surrounding areas.
 Read information in our Pet Library.
 Please call our office today at (970)887-3848 for all your pet health care needs. |